gcanti/monocle-ts/docs/modules/index.ts.md

 asSetter(): Setter<S, A> { ... }
 ```

+Added in v1.0.0

 ## compose (method)

-compose a Traversal with a Traversal
+compose a `Traversal` with a `Traversal`

 **Signature**

 ```ts
 compose<B>(ab: Traversal<A, B>): Traversal<S, B> { ... }
 ```

+Added in v1.0.0

 ## composeTraversal (method)